jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ### System Integration

-For integrating BlackoutSOL into larger systems:
+For integrating ZEclipse into larger systems:

 1. **API Gateway**: Develop an API gateway to abstract away the complexity of ZKP generation
 2. **Wallet Integration**: Provide SDK plugins for popular Solana wallets